 After a crazy 6 km uphill climb we reached the caves.
 A towering structure, I was in awe of the place.
 As we were in a rush to reach the village, we moved on further, when I stopped for a moment and stared at the valley below.
 It was breathtaking with the mist that settled, the greenery around and the flowers on the path way.
 That feeling of exhilaration!

 As this was my first trek, my muscles froze and I couldn't walk the next day.
-We had a 20 km walk to Lonavala and I could barely move.
-I was ready to take even a bullock cart if needed to reach Lonavala.
+We had a 20 km hike to Lonavala and I could barely move.
+I was so worn out that I was ready to take even a bullock cart if needed to reach Lonavala.
 Four Toyota Fortuners crossed us and went up the hill.
 A few moments later they were descending.
-The group leader stopped them asked them if they could drop me close to Lonavala and they agreed.
+My group leader stopped them asked them if they could drop me close to Lonavala and they agreed.

 It was by far the most adventurous thing I pulled off.
 I grew a little more.
 I realized who I am, what I am capable of, how I am with people and how I like my adventure.